 Medicinal Cannabis Compassionate Use Scheme

-The NSW Government has developed the Medicinal Cannabis Compassionate Use Scheme to extend compassion to adults with a terminal illness.
+The NSW Government established the Medicinal Cannabis Compassionate Use Scheme to extend compassion to adults with a terminal illness.
 This Scheme was formerly named the Terminal Illness Cannabis Scheme.

-NSW residents who are aged 18 years and over who have a terminal illness are eligible to register for the scheme.
+NSW residents who are aged 18 years and over who have a terminal illness are eligible to be registered with the Scheme.

 Frequently asked questions